Community Legal Clinics

 Local community-based clinics have specific catchment areas and provide legal services to Ontarians with low incomes.
 Specialty clinics, like ISAC, work in a number of areas or law and/or for various constituent groups.

-- Click here for more information about community legal clinics
+Want to know more about the legal clinic system in general?
+Click here for more information about community legal clinics.

 For public legal information: